Easy Cheesy Tuna Pasta Bake

 Notes

-This recipe is quite calorific but you CAN make it lighter.
-Replace the butter for a reduced fat spread (such as Flora Light) and use skimmed milk and reduced fat cheese to make the sauce.
+• For a slimming friendly version, replace the butter for a reduced fat spreadand use skimmed milk and reduced-fat cheese to make the sauce.
 The recipe will use some of your allowance for milk and cheese and works out at approximately 4 syns per portion for the Flora and flour.

 Calories: 472kcal | Carbohydrates: 64g | Protein: 32g | Fat: 10g | Saturated Fat: 5g | Cholesterol: 43mg | Sodium: 807mg | Potassium: 585mg | Fiber: 3g | Sugar: 9g | Vitamin A: 966IU | Vitamin C: 4mg | Calcium: 289mg | Iron: 3mg